rockneurotiko/ex_gram/guides/getting-started.md

 ### Bot doesn't respond

-1. Check that `ExGram` is listed before your bot in the supervision tree
-2. Verify your token is correct
+1. Verify your token is correct
-3. Check logs for errors: `Logger.configure(level: :debug)`
+2. Check logs for errors: `Logger.configure(level: :debug)`

 ### "Registry.ExGram not started"